Yaakoub-H/Yaakoub-H/README.md

     I'm driven by the thrill of coding, constantly experimenting with frameworks and pushing boundaries.
     <br/><br/>
     📧 <strong>Reach Me Anytime</strong> <br/>
     Have a question or suggestion?
-Drop me a line at mahdimamashli1383@gmail.com.
+Drop me a line at yaakoubhamad2003@gmail.com.
     <br/><br/>
     💬 <strong>Ask Me About</strong> <br/>
-    Troubleshooting, brainstorming ideas, or anything related to web development.
+    Troubleshooting, brainstorming ideas, or anything related to mobile development.
     <br/><br/>
     💬 <strong>Ask Me About Anything Here</strong> <br/>
     Whether it's troubleshooting, brainstorming ideas, or seeking advice, I'm here to help.
 Don't hesitate to reach out I'm ready to dive into discussions on anything related to web development.